wisr/building.wisr.io/src/pages/a-new-way-to-explore/index.md

 ### My Industries

-The Explore Overview page also has an introduction to the Industries section.
+The Explore Overview page also has an introduction to Industries.
 The My Industries section shows all of the Industries that a member has added to their profile.
-Wisr will also suggest a few related Industries that can be explored or added to a member's profile.
+Wisr will also suggest a few related Industries that can be explored or added to a member's profile when they hover over one of the grayed out industry cards.

 ![My Industries page showing how to add a suggested industry or view industry in the Industries overview page](./add-view-industry.png)